Let’s get real. To any mom who’s ever breastfed, at least initially, it’s anything but simple.

 This is why, if you choose not to breastfeed, after your milk has gone away initially, it shouldn’t come back.

-This is also why, if you choose to breastfeed and it gets difficult (and you still want to do it), you can’t just give up or skip a feeding.
-This is signaling your body to make less milk.
+According to KellyMom, this is also why, if you choose to breastfeed and it gets difficult (and you still want to do it), you shouldn’t give up or skip a feeding.
+If you do this, you’re to your body to make less milk.

 When your baby is breastfeeding, regardless of how much he or she is getting, they are creating a demand on your body.
 Your body then makes more milk to meet the demands of your baby.

-If you want to make more milk, more demand must be created through an increased number of nursing/pumping sessions and length of time.
+If you want to make more milk, more demand must be created.
+And how do you do that?

 If that was a little bit difficult to understand, it’s okay.
 Let’s try this scenario to better understand supply and demand.